aarush-paul/cli-chat/README.md

 # ![Cli-Chat](https://i.ibb.co/W6n99JQ/repository-open-graph-template.png)
 # cli-chat

 Introducing cli-chat, a new way to talk to your dev friends.
-Fire up two commands and hope into your very own chat room!
+Fire up two commands and hop into your very own chat room!

 # Prerequisites
 To run this, `nodejs` needs to be installed.
 Install it using `winget install nodejs` in windows or `sudo apt-get install nodejs` in linux.